• Skip to main content

 Recipe Tips

-• Using low-sodium ingredients gives you more control over the sodium amount.
-Feel free to adjust the flavor by adding salt as needed.
+• Salt control: Using low-sodium broth and beans gives you more control over the final flavor.
+Taste at the end and adjust as needed.

 Creamy taco pasta in white saucepan.